 Fairs and events may be held, provided that a distance of more than 1.5 meters between people can be maintained.
 In the case of attractions, you will only be able to sit next to someone who lives in your own home, thus avoiding proximity to strangers.

-At the end of Phase 3, travel within the Autonomous Community is permitted.
 From July onwards, flights from Europe to Malaga airport are allowed; you can read more about this in the airport news.

 Travel and holidays after the Covid-19 in Malaga

 After reaching Phase 3, the capacity of active tourism and visits to natural parks increase.